KDE/digikam-doc/right_sidebar/captions_view.rst

 Date and Time
 ~~~~~~~~~~~~~

 In the Date and Time section, which reflects the time of taking the photograph, you can change all values.
 From the date combo-box a calendar opens, and the time setting spin-box can also be written by directly typing the time.
 The dating is copied to the Exif **Date and Time** field.
-If you need to change a number of images for their creating time & date, there is a more comfortable method available in Batch Queue Manager.
-This latter option can be found under :menuselection:`Image --> Adjust time & date...`.
+If you need to change a number of images for their creating time & date, there is a more comfortable method available in **Batch Queue Manager** or from :menuselection:`Item --> Adjust time & date...` menu entry in **Main Window**.
 Select the images to be changed in the main view and call the tool.

 Labels
 ~~~~~~